JoshuaWise/vapr-compress/README.md

 Special status codes such as `204` and `304`, as well as `HEAD` requests, are handled appropriately (unnecessary processing is avoided).
 Also, if the response body is `null` or `undefined`, compression will be skipped; empty strings and buffers *are* still considered eligible, however.

 ## Options

+Any options passed to the plugin are forwarded to the [zlib](https://nodejs.org/api/zlib.html#zlib_class_options) core module.
+In addition, the behavior of the plugin can be customized with the options below.

 ### options.aggressive = *false*